 Rsync Tasks Screens

-The Rsync Task widget on the Data Protection screen shows configured rsync tasks configured on the TrueNAS system, and provides access to configuration screens to add single-time or scheduled recurring transfers between TrueNAS and an rsync backup server.
+The Rsync Task widget on the Data Protection screen shows rsync tasks configured on the TrueNAS system.
+It provides access to configuration screens to add single-time or scheduled recurring transfers between TrueNAS and an rsync backup server.
 Rsync tasks are an effective method to back up data to a remote location.

 Rsync Task Widget